Skip to content

 Claude calls get_my_tasks and returns your current task list.

-1. Tool discovery: When Claude Desktop connects, it queries the MCP server for the list of available tools
+1. Tool discovery - Claude connects and queries the MCP server for available tools

-2. OAuth 2.1 authentication: Claude handles the auth flow automatically - you sign in with your Tallyfy credentials and authorize access
+2. OAuth 2.1 authentication - Claude handles the auth flow.
+You sign in with Tallyfy credentials and authorize access

-3. Tool calls: When you ask Claude a question, it calls the appropriate Tallyfy tool with the right parameters
+3. Tool calls - When you ask a question, Claude picks the right Tallyfy tool and passes the correct parameters

-5. Response: Claude formats the data into a natural language answer in your chat
+5. Response - Claude formats the data into a natural language answer

 Authentication architecture